Alexander McQueen: Central Saint Martins

+Own label

-In 1992, McQueen started his own label, and for a time he lived in the basement of Blow's house in Belgravia while it was under renovation.
-In 1993, he relocated to set up his studio in Hoxton Square, an area that also housed other new designers including Hussein Chalayan and Pauric Sweeney.
-His first collection after graduation, the Taxi Driver collection inspired by the Martin Scorsese's film, was organised by the British Fashion Council for young designers without runway shows, and presented on a clothes rack in a small room at the Ritz Hotel.
-He introduced the "bumsters" in this collection, but the collection was never photographed as all the clothes were stolen after the presentation.
-In his early collections, McQueen sewed locks of his own hair in perspex onto the clothes to serve as his label.
+In 1992, McQueen started his own label, and for a time he lived in the cellar of Blow's house in Belgravia while it was under renovation.
+In 1993, he relocated to Hoxton Square, an area that also housed other new designers including Hussein Chalayan and Pauric Sweeney.
+His first post-graduation collection, Taxi Driver (Autumn/Winter 1993), was inspired by the 1976 Martin Scorsese film of the same name.
+It was presented during London Fashion Week in March 1993 on a clothes rack in a small room at the Ritz Hotel.
+McQueen was one of six young designers sponsored by the British Fashion Council that season.
+Taxi Driver saw the introduction of the "bumster", an extreme low-rise trouser which McQueen returned to again and again.
+With this collection, McQueen began his early practice of sewing locks of his own hair in perspex onto the clothes to serve as his label.
+When the exhibit closed, McQueen packed the items into bin bags and headed out clubbing.
+He stashed the bags behind one club, started drinking, and promptly forgot about them.
+When he returned the next day, the entire collection was gone.
+Nothing remains of the collection.

 Early runway shows

 McQueen's first professional runway show in 1993, the Spring/Summer 1994's Nihilism collection, was held at the Bluebird Garage in Chelsea.
-His early runway collections developed his reputation for controversy and shock tactics, earning him the title "L'enfant terrible" and "the hooligan of English fashion".
+His early runway collections developed his reputation for controversy and shock tactics, earning him monikers like enfant terrible and "the hooligan of English fashion".
 McQueen's Nihilism collection, with some models looking bruised and bloodied in see-through clothes and extremely low-cut bumster trousers, was described by journalist Marion Hume of The Independent as "theatre of cruelty" and "a horror show".

 McQueen's second runway show was for the Banshee collection.
-Shortly after creating this collection.
-McQueen met Katy England, his soon to be "right hand woman", outside of a "high profile fashion show" trying to "blag her way in".
-He promptly asked her to join him for his following collection, The Birds, as "creative director"; thereafter she continued to work with McQueen, serving as his "second opinion".
-The Birds, which was named after Alfred Hitchcock's 1963 film and held at Kings Cross, had a roadkill theme featuring clothes with tyre marks and the Corsetier Mr Pearl in an 18-inch waist corset.
+Shortly afterward, McQueen met Katy England, his soon to be "right hand woman", outside a "high profile fashion show" trying to "blag her way in".
+He asked her to join him as creative director for his following collection, The Birds; she worked with McQueen for many years, serving as his "second opinion".
+The Birds, which was named after the 1963 Alfred Hitchcock film The Birds and held at Kings Cross, had a roadkill theme featuring clothes with tyre marks and the corsetier Mr Pearl in an 18-inch waist corset.

 McQueen's "bumsters" were a common feature of his early shows.
-Although derided by some and attracted many comments and debate, it spawned a trend in low-rise jeans, especially after Madonna wore one in an MTV advert in 1994.
+Although derided by some and attracting many comments and debate, it spawned a trend in low-rise jeans, especially after Madonna wore a pair in an MTV advert in 1994.
 Michael Oliveira-Salac, the director of Blow PR and a friend of McQueen's said, "The bumster for me is what defined McQueen."

-Highland Rape
+By 1995, his work positioned him as an artist in the eyes of the public, as he communicated profoundly personal and provocative themes through his collections, a stark contrast to the minimalist aesthetic prevalent at the time.